 If you are looking for less noticeable ways to straighten your teeth than traditional metal braces, you may have come across Clarity braces.
-They probably sound a lot better than having a full mouth full of metal, but how do you know if they are right for you?
+They probably sound a lot better than having a mouth full of metal, but how do you know if they are right for you?

 It can get a little overwhelming with so many options out there for braces, from metal braces and ceramic braces to clear aligners like Invisalign.
 But, don’t worry.
 We know it can be hard to find the right ones to suit your dental needs.